vitalyakc/akivacap/test/Readme.md

+# Local test for main functionality

 `npm install` - install all modules listed as dependencies in package.json

 `npm run test-local` starts ganache-cli and runs all main tests locally.

+# Maker dao interaction tests in Kovan network

-Interaction with maker dao constacts should be run in kovan network:
+Interaction with maker dao contracts should be run in kovan network:
 You need an address in Kovan test Ethereum network with access to it and some ETH on it.
 Next in the root project folder you need to create '.env' file and put there next data: